max-kaiser-soft/Wordle-Solver/README.md

  ### Adaptive Elimination
   * Application recalculates words with every run.
  ### Automatic Dictionary Switching
   * Application will automatically swap to a larger word list when the core word list runs out of possible answers.
-This will solve words like "pshaw" without harming optimization.
+This will solve words like "pshaw" without wildly harming optimization.
   * Users are also able to manually swap between word lists if desired.
  ### Low System Requirements
   * Native GTK4 Application written in C and C++.